cakarsubasi/02562_raytracer/journal/src/worksheet_1.md

 # The Basics

 As I have chosen to do this project in Rust instead of Javascript, this section will differ the strongest from the prescribed exercises.

 In addition, Rust requires a much more significant amount of "boilerplate" code to manage windows, UI, and hardware access as we do not have a browser and a DOM to take care of difficult parts for us.
-This would also make it considerably more difficult to provide a full copy of the code (as it would get out of control very quickly) for each section,
+This would also make it considerably more difficult to provide a full copy of the code for each section as that would get out of control quickly.
+So I ended up having to implement a lot of nominally unnecessary features

 # 1. Drawing to a Window, Clearing the Background